open-guides/og-aws/README.md

 - [Kong](https://getkong.org) is an open-source, on-premises API and microservices gateway built on nginx with Lua.
 Kong is extensible through “plugins”.
 - [Tyk](https://tyk.io) is an open-source API gateway implemented in Go and available in the cloud, on-premises or hybrid.

+### API Gateway Tips

+-	🔹Prior to 2016-11, you could only send and receive plain text data (so people would base64-encode binary data), but binary data is [now](https://aws.amazon.com/about-aws/whats-new/2016/11/binary-data-now-supported-by-api-gateway/) supported.

 ### API Gateway Gotchas and Limitations